school Comprehensive Guide

 Pillar 2: Technical Structure & Schema Markup

 AI systems are machines first—they parse structured data before interpreting natural language.
-Proper technical structure is the foundation of AEO success.
+Proper technical structure is the foundation of Answer Engine Optimization success.

 Critical technical elements: